purescript/documentation/guides/Common-Operators.md

 Or, "what is the PureScript equivalent of \<X operator\> in JS?"

 Although the PureScript language defines no built-in operators, plenty are defined in the `Prelude` and other core libraries.
-This guide gives you a overview of these operators and the corresponding operators in JavaScript.
+This guide gives you an overview of these operators and the corresponding operators in JavaScript.

 ## JavaScript's unary operators